 - Too much time spent on low value-added tasks, risks of errors and omissions in essential obligations.

-The Cybersecurity Risk module helps your Organization address digital risks by:
+The IT Security Risk module helps your Organization address digital risks by:

 - Coordinating local, national, international and extraterritorial legal obligations and normative standards with each other.

-- Empowering operational staff to allow cybersecurity teams to only manage exceptions and have more time for analysis, recommendations and follow-up.
+- Empowering operational staff to allow IT Security teams to only manage exceptions and have more time for analysis, recommendations and follow-up.